ClickHouse/clickhouse-recipes/README.md

-# clickhouse-recipes
+# ClickHouse Recipes

-Sample code for solving common problems with ClickHouse
+This repository contains sample code for solving common problems with ClickHouse.